idleberg/ApplePips-Google-Code-Prettify/README.md

-# Kimbie for Google Code Prettify
+# Apple Pips for Google Code Prettify

 A color scheme inspired by the GiveUpArt's artwork for the [Apple Pips][1] record label.